kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 * Compiled a detailed report evaluating the package’s performance across:
   * Different regression model types: linear, logistic, Cox.
-  * A range of knot numbers: from three to six.
+  * A range of knot numbers: from 3 to 6.
   * Various knot configurations: both preset and user-defined.
   * Multiple datasets, such as umaru.
 * Conducted tests using both delta and bootstrapping methods to verify the package's accuracy and reliability.